Raw Strawberry Cheesecake

 - 1⁄3 cup filtered water

 - 2 tablespoons vanilla

 - 2 cups strawberries, thinly sliced

-Make the crust first by combining the Nature's Eats Almond Flour and salt in a mixing bowl.
+- Make the crust first by combining the almond flour and salt in a mixing bowl.
 Use your hands to turn almond meal and dates into a dough.

 - Press the dough into a pie plate or cupcake holders in a muffin pan as thinly as you can around the bottom and up the sides of the pan.
 If you are using a muffin pan, you have the option to not use a crust at all to make mini cheesecake bites.

 - Make the filling by combining the zest, lemon juice, cashews, water, coconut oil, and vanilla in a high power blender like a Vitamix machine until completely smooth.

 - Fill the pie pan to the top of the crust and refrigerate or freeze for 1-2 hours allowing the filling to become firm.

 - Once firm and you are ready to serve, thinly slice strawberries on top and add a drizzle of honey or agave.